 - 1. Be early and do a final safety check of the facility.
 Note problems and correct or restrict access as needed. - 2.
 Post warm-up schedule and the evacuation /emergency instructions. - 3.
 Post "No Smoking" signs in the venue as needed. - 4.
 Meet with and brief marshals on the warm-up philosophy and schedule, including the announcer.
 (The announcer is under your jurisdiction during warm-ups and s/he needs to understand this.
 Also, the announcer needs to stay at their position throughout the warm-up session.)
 Pass out safety vests to all marshals.
 You and safety marshals need to wear vests throughout the entire meet. - 5.
 Use appropriate devices to barricade starting blocks for warm-ups.
-Remove as warm-up plans dictate or as needed for performing racing-start practice.
+Remove as warmup plans dictate or as needed for performing racing-start practice.

-- 6. Brief any facility lifeguards and/or their supervisor on the warm-up procedures. - 7.
-Have felt tip marks, paper suitable for signs and tape available to post signs as needed. - 8.
-Have rope or barricade tape for cordoning off areas where swimmers or spectators should not be.
-(Sources; any hardware store or safety equipment supplier) - 9.
-Have the following forms available; Report of Occurrence and USA Swimming Coach membership verification form. - 10.
-Direct the warm-up session(s); utilize the meet referee or their designee (invigilator) as a resource as necessary.
+- Brief any facility lifeguards and/or their supervisor on the warm-up 6. - procedures.
+Have felt tip markers, paper suitable for signs and tape available to post signs as needed.
+7. - Have rope or barricade tape for cordoning off areas where swimmers or spectators 8. should not be.
+(Sources; any hardware store or safety equipment supplier) - Have the Report of Occurrence form available 9. - Direct the warm-up session(s); utilize the meet referee or their designee 10. (invigilator) as a resource as necessary.